-Size: 3'– 6' high x 4' wide.
-Zone 6/7.
+Size: 3' 0" – 6' 0" high x 4' 0" wide.

 Don Mahoney from Strybing Arboretum kindly gave us this airy, multistemmed Fuchsia whose branches are first upright, and then elegantly arch over.
 Accentuated by wine-colored petioles and stems, the gleaming and darkly green, veined leaves stage ‘Grand Harfare’s spectacular pendant blooms.
 The glossy, 3 in., thick-walled tubes are colored in dazzling orange-scarlet shades and embellished with decorative, wide-open bases.
 This cloud-forest species appreciates constant soil moisture, some humidity and winter protection.

 Size: 2' 0" – 4' 0" high x 3' 0" – 4' 0" wide.